JaekeeAI/EPay/EPay/README.md

 I used this code to delay 1 second before transitioned to home view.
 Here a link where I learn the code https://www.hackingwithswift.com/example-code/system/how-to-run-code-after-a-delay-using-asyncafter-and-perform

+Timer.scheduledTimer
+I got rate limited for sending too many multiple OTP request so I set up a cooldown using a Timer